vechain/x-app-template/README.md

 ```bash
 yarn contracts:solo-up
 ```

 At this point you can deploy the contracts to the local network by running:

 ```bash
 yarn contracts:deploy:solo
 ```

-Once the deployment is complete successfully you can go ahead and start the frontend and backend:
+Once the deployment is completed successfully you can go ahead and start the frontend and backend:

 > ⚠️ **Warning:**
 > Remeber to set the OPENAI_API_KEY env variable in the backend .env.development.local file.
 Refer to the [Environment Variables](#environment-variables) section for more information.